Sport & Exercise Physician

 Dr Bloomfield is on the medical panel of the ASP (Association of Surfing Professionals) and has previously worked with SOAR (Sports Orthopaedics And Rehabilitation) providing injury and medical management to coal mines on the south coast and southern highlands of NSW.

-For 18 years Dr Bloomfield has been assisting orthopaedic surgeons at the Mater Hospital in Crows Nest.
+For more than 20 years Dr Bloomfield has been assisting orthopaedic surgeons at the Mater Hospital in Crows Nest.
 His primary assisting is with knee arthroscopic and anterior cruciate ligament (ACL) reconstructions as well as knee replacement surgery.
 He has also assisted with shoulder/upper limb, hip and foot/ankle surgery.

 Due to Dr Bloomfield's increased role as Chief Medical Officer for the NRL, he no longer attends any patient clinics (until further notice).